ScanMountGoat/xc3_model_py/README.md

         print(len(model.instances.shape))
 ```

 Certain types like matrices and vertex atribute data are stored using `numpy.ndarray`.
-This allows loading times to be close pure Rust code and allows for more optimized Python code. xc3_model_py requires the numpy package to be installed.
+This greatly reduces conversion overhead and allows for more optimized Python code. xc3_model_py requires the numpy package to be installed.
 Blender already provides the numpy package.
-Blender addons can also use functions `foreach_get` and `foreach_set` for very efficiently propert access.
+Blender addons can also use functions like `foreach_get` and `foreach_set` for very efficiently property access.

 ```python
 # blender